ksu-cs-textbooks/cc410/content/i-oop/02-object-oriented-programming/12-summary.md

 **Information hiding** is a practice from programming used for what outcome?

-1. [X] Protecing data from accidental changes by other parts of the program
+1. [X] Protecting data from accidental changes by other parts of the program
 1. [ ] Encrypting source code to prevent reverse engineering
 1. [ ] Adding unused variables to confuse other developers
 1. [ ] Preventing memory leaks by only using certain data types